Statistical Inference for Noisy Incomplete Binary Matrix: Real-data Applications

-Our asymptotic results allow us to compare senators' ideological position, even if they did not serve in the senate at the same time.
-For example, Judd Gregg served in the senate between January 3, 1993 and January 3, 2011, while Marco Rubio started his first term as a senator since January 3, 2011.
+Our asymptotic results allow us to compare senators' ideological positions, even if they did not serve in the senate at the same time.
+For example, Judd Gregg served in the senate between January 3, 1993, and January 3, 2011, while Marco Rubio started his first term as a senator on January 3, 2011.
 In our model, Judd Gregg ($\theta_i$) and Marco Rubio ($\theta_k$) have estimated conservativeness scores of 2.59 and 4.25, respectively.
 Applying our asymptotic results, we have $\hat{\theta}_i-\hat{\theta}_k = -1.66$ and its standard error is 0.169.
 If we test $H_0: \theta_i=\theta_k$ against $H_1: \theta_i\neq \theta_k$, we obtain an extremely small p-value of $9.0\times10^{-23}.$ Therefore, we conclude that senator Marco Rubio is significantly more conservative than senator Judd Gregg.

-In addition, we present in Tables \ref{table: voting-ranking-conservative} and \ref{table: voting-ranking-liberal} the ten senators with the largest row parameter estimates, and the ten senators with the smallest row parameter estimates.
-These results align well with the public perceptions about these senators.
-For example, Jim Demint, who is ranked the most conservative senator in this dataset by our method, was also identified by Salon as one of the most conservative members of the senate \citep{Kornacki2011why}.
-Our method ranks Mike Lee the second, though his conservativeness score is not significantly different from that of Demint.
+In addition, we present in Tables \ref{table: voting-ranking-conservative} and \ref{table: voting-ranking-liberal} the ten senators with the largest row parameter estimates and the ten senators with the smallest row parameter estimates.
+These results align well with the public perceptions of these senators.
+For example, Jim Demint, who is ranked the most conservative senator in this dataset by our method, was also identified by Salon as one of the most conservative members of the Senate \citep{Kornacki2011why}.
+Our method ranks Mike Lee second, though his conservativeness score is not significantly different from that of Demint.
 In fact, in 2017, the New York Times used the NOMINATE system \citep{poole2001d} to arrange Republican senators by ideology and ranked Lee as the most conservative member of the Senate \citep{Parlapiano2017how}.
-For another example, Brian Schatz who is ranked to be the most liberal senator by our method, is well-known as a liberal Democrat.
-During his time in the senate, he voted with the Democratic party on most issues.
+For another example, Brian Schatz, ranked the most liberal senator by our method, is well-known as a liberal Democrat.
+During his time in the Senate, he voted with the Democratic party on most issues.

-Finally, the 95\% confidence intervals for all the row parameters are shown in Figure \ref{fig:real-data-CI1} and a full list of rankings for all the 139 senators is given in the Appendix section, where the corresponding row parameter estimates and their standard errors are also presented.
+Finally, the 95\% confidence intervals for all the row parameters are shown in Figure \ref{fig:real-data-CI1}, and a full list of rankings for all 139 senators is given in the Appendices, where the corresponding row parameter estimates and their standard errors are also presented.